learning-zone/javascript-basics/README.md

     key2: value2
 };
 ```
-1. **Using dot notation:** This solution is useful when you know the name of the property
+**a.)
+Using dot notation:** This solution is useful when you know the name of the property
 ```javascript
 object.key3 = "value3";
 ```
-2. **Using square bracket notation:** This solution is useful when the name of the property is dynamically determined.
+**b.)
+Using square bracket notation:** This solution is useful when the name of the property is dynamically determined.
 ```javascript
 obj["key3"] = "value3";
 ```